Q: Can anyone be trained in using the QCCN tools?

 - Are the materials (can be purchased or borrowed) accessible to the children during the time of scale conducted?

 - What is available on the carts for the children to access?

 - What is available within your shared space for the children to access?

 Q: What do centres do with the Environmental Rating Scales when completed?

 A: The Environmental Rating Scales are used for reflection and action planning.
-Some centres use the feedback forms and Resource and Inventory lists to discuss action plans based on results ex: more interactions with children, purchase of materials, having materials on offer for an extended period of time.
+Some centres use the Environmental Rating Scales Feedback Form and Resource and Inventory lists to discuss action plans based on results ex: more interactions with children, purchase of materials, having materials on offer for an extended period of time.

 QCCN Developmental Tools

 Q: Is the use of ALL QCCN tools a requirement or can they be used as a guide to make a version that suits the needs of the centre?
-Ex: program profile, CIS
+Ex: Program Profile, Caregiver Interaction Scale (CIS)

 A: Some tools are included in your purchase of service agreement however all QCCN tools have been created for best practices which is why all centres are encouraged to use them as part of their daily practice.